AccentuSoft/LinkScope_Client/README.md

 Download the latest installer for your platform from the Releases page, and run it to install the software: https://github.com/AccentuSoft/LinkScope_Client/releases/tag/v1.0.0

+Note: On Ubuntu, you may need to mark the downloaded installer as executable before you can run it.
+To do this, right-click the installer, and from the drop-down menu, select 'properties'.
+On the dialog window that pops up, navigate to the 'Permissions' tab, and make sure that 'Allow executing file as program' is checked.
+You should at this point be able to run the installer by double-clicking it.

 ### Running from source
 One could also clone the repository and run the software as-is.